-THE EV Resource?
-A bit presumptuous, I suppose.
-The EV Resource is intended to be the first stop on your DIY electric vehicle journey.
+SwitchMotive is intended to be the first stop to learn more about the world of electric vehicle conversions.
 Perhaps, we hope, it is a site that you visit again and again.
-Our purpose is to give you the resources to go with confidence in building your own electric car or truck, because we want to demystify the process and lower the barrier to entry.
+Our purpose is to give you the resources to go with confidence in building your own electric car or truck or finding a conversion shop to do it, because we want to demystify the process and lower the barrier to entry.

 Unlike vehicles powered by fossil fuels, the difficulty in building your own EV lies in the newness of it all.
 There simply is not the number or quality of resources out there for gearheads to understand the process of converting their vehicles to an electric powertrain compared to ICE engines.
 There has been a century of active development of the gasoline engine, and many decades of an active and growing car culture that centers around the need to get more horsepower out of engines with pistons that suck, squeeze, bang, and blow.
 That makes sense, but things are about to change.